GeeLaw/PowerShellThingies/scripts/SurrogateUser/README.md

 Unregisters the file association, strictly following [the documentation](https://docs.microsoft.com/en-us/windows/desktop/shell/how-to-register-a-file-type-for-a-new-application).

+## `Use-MediaPreviewHandler.ps1`

+Registers Windows Media Player as the preview handler for all supported extensions.
+This is different from registering it as the preview handler for the corresponding ProgIDs, because Windows shell will always find them even if they are associated with Photos app.

+**Anecdote** iTunes actually supply Windows Media Player Preview Handler CLSID to its ProgIDs so that using iTunes as the default doesn’t break the ability to preview files in File Explorer.

 ## `Set-ExplorerOptions.ps1`

 Since some version of Windows (8/8.1/10?), it is very hard to run Explorer as another user while keeping basic usability.
 This is due to the fact that the *real* shell program is now `sihost.exe`.
 Since File Explorer Options controls how `IShellBrowser`/`IShellView` behaves.
 Specifically, you want to see hidden and system files and file extensions.
 It is possible to